-Perennial plants generally have a life span of two to three years and if maintained properly they can add to the beauty of your garden for years to come.
-There are some pre- requisites for long lasting perennial plants in the garden.
-Selecting the location and preparing soil are very crucial for the growth and development of the plants.
+Perennial plants have a lifespan of two to three years, and if maintained properly they can add to the beauty of your garden for years to come.
+There are some prerequisites for long-lasting perennial plants in the garden.
+Selecting the location and preparing soil is very crucial for the growth and development of the plants.

 Some of the important things to keep in mind while preparing the site for perennial plants are—